Beginner guide - How to setup a PiRogue

 sudo reboot | Reboot the PiRogue |

-During the installation, when prompted, you will have to answer:
+During the installation, if prompted, you will have to answer:

 No